Women Sports Organizational Structures prior to the NCAA

 1928 – The point system is not working

-1927- The W.A.A. is composed of a President and various boards to facilitate competition in intramural sports.
+1927- The W.A.A. was comprised of a President and various boards to facilitate competition in intramural sports.
 The first draft page of the first W.A.A. constitutions is below.

 Around 1933 the Women decided that the Woman’s Athletic Association name did not reflect the organization’s mission because the word “athletic” was regarded as a word used for men’s sports.
 The document discussing this need for a name change is listed below.